-ASES, and Solar Tours across the country, thank Canadian Solar for being one of our 2014 National Solar Sponsors.
+Thanks to Canadian Solar for being the first of our 2014 National Solar Tour Sponsors.

 The American Solar Energy Society (ASES) will hold its 19th annual National Solar Tour, across the country on October 3-5, 2014.
 Homeowners and businesses in neighborhoods across the country opened their doors and to show what they’ve done to slash utility bills and help cut pollution from electric generating plants.